oVirt/ovirt-site/source/feature/frontendrefactor.html.md

 *   The underlying communication between the browser and server should be independent of the api exposed to the application.
 Right now we use GWT-RPC, but we should be able to swap it out to REST without having to change the API.
 *   Sometimes the sequence of operations is important as demonstrated by the existence of RunMultipleAction**s**, so the new design needs to be able to handle a sequence as well as multiple concurrent requests.
 *   We need to minimize the disruption to the existing infrastructure and just mark the existing methods as deprecated if needed.
+*   We need to make sure that the new design doesn't break any existing functionality, so we should write a unit test suite for the existing implementation (if possible) and use that to measure if the new implementation meets our needs.
 *   We need to implement the new design in such a way that it can easily be unit tested, unlike the current implementation.

 # New Design